Lisa M. Kies, M.D.

 College: North Iowa Area Community College, Mason City, Iowa – 1988.

-Danielle is a native of north Iowa and currently lives in Nora Springs.
+Danielle is a native of north Iowa and currently lives in Mason City with her cats and her dogs.
+She enjoys canoing, kayaking, hunting and other outdoor activities.

 Jennifer Brown, Billing/Coding/Medical Assistant/EMT